jaydickson02/Everything/docs/02 Locations/Scorpions Rest.md

 - [[Grove's Steel Goods]], a fine seller of armor and weapons.
 - [[Sam's Gun Den]], practice your shooting and win the finest hand gun in the desert.
 ##### Clothing/Apparel
-- [[Tattles Travel Wares]], need to keep cool in the desert.
+- [[Tattle's Travel Wares]], need to keep cool in the desert.
 Look no further.